Ismail1500/Quiz_Platform/README.md

 ### Technologies that we were used in this project.

   1.React.

   2.Material UI for Responsive and Beautiful UI.

-  3.JSpdf for downloading resume.
-  4.Redux for state management.
+  3.Redux for state management.

-  5.React-avatar-edit for selecting profile image for resume.
-  6.React-router-dom for routing.
+  4.React-router-dom for routing.

 ## Installation guide